erivlis/graphinate/docs/intro.md

 In this case, **both nodes and the edges** are defined **explicitly**.

-Such a graph has focus, first on the nodes, and then on the relationship between them.
+Such a graph may have a focus primarily on the nodes, and then only if needed on the relationship between them.

 ### Graphinate

-"Hydrate" a Graph from a Data Source.
+Graphinate helps to generate graphs from data sources ("Hydrate" a Graph from a Data Source.)
-Using Graphinate enables generating graphs from data sources.
 It supports both *Edge First* and *Node First* creation scenarios.

-This is achieved following these steps:
+This is achieved the following way:

 #### Source

-It is required to represent the Data sources as an Iterable of items that will be transformed to graph edges and/or nodes.
+It is required to represent the data sources, as an Iterable of items that will be transformed, to graph edges and/or nodes.
 It is recommended to use Generators as the items Iterables.
+This way, the data source can be lazy-loaded.
+The Iterables or Generators can be anything, from a simple list of dictionaries to a complex database query.

 #### Model

-Using Graphinate GraphMode decorators, we can define how to transform the items supplied by the data source generators, to graph elements.
+Graphinate introduces the concept of a Graph Model.
+A Graph Model is a set of rules, that define how to transform the data source item into Graph elements (i.e. nodes and edges).
+The GraphModel registers the sources using node and edge decorators.

 #### Build

-A Graph Model can be used to generate an actual instance of a Graph.
+A Graph Model can be used to generate an actual instance of a Graph that contains the transformed source data.
-It is achieved by using a GraphBuilder to both retrieve the data and assemble the Graph.
-Several formats are available.
+Graphinate provides several GraphBuilder classes, that can be used to build the Graph from the Graph Model.

 #### Materialize

-Finally, we can use the builders to Materialize the graph in several ways that support different use cases (i.e., visualizing, querying, reporting, etc.)
+Finally, we can use the builders to Materialize the graph in several ways that support different use cases (i.e., visualizing, querying, reporting, etc.).